RayChen0623/ETL/README.md

 # ETL with Google Cloud

-This project provides a simple example to create ETL pipline by using Google Cloud Service, including Google Drive, Google Sheets, Colab and Google Data Studio, to transform and deliver data into BI tools.
+This project provides a simple example to create ETL pipeline by using Google Cloud Service, including Google Drive, Google Sheets, Colab and Google Data Studio, to transform and deliver data into BI tools.